-The research was limited to study the of the urban culture of two classes only in Al Zahra High School for Girls in Gaza.
+The research was limited to study the awareness of two classes only in Al Zahra High School for Girls in Gaza.
 It was not possible to conduct the research in other classes in the same school or in other schools either in Gaza old town or outside it.
 The research also could not link the knowledge of students of architectural elements and terms of the traditional Palestinian dwelling with other components of urban culture.
-It was neither possible to link any of these cultural components to other dwelling settings like ownership, age, ... etc.

 The study left the door open for future research to examine the reasons behind the deterioration of traditional architectural vocabulary in the urban culture of these students.
-There is a need to conduct similar researches in other schools in Gaza old town in particular and elsewhere in Gaza in order to arrive at more generalizations on the actual connections between urban culture and architectural heritage and the suitable strategies for improvement.
+There is a need to conduct similar researches in other schools in Gaza old town in particular and elsewhere in Gaza in order to arrive suitable strategies for improvement.